VarshithaMahendra/Industrial_Monitoring_System/README.md

 - Use of interrupts, timers, and conditional logic
 - DC motor control via GPIO and relays
 - System design under performance and reliability constraints

 ---

-## 📸 Optional: System Diagram

-> If you have a block diagram or schematic, place it in the repo as `system_diagram.jpg` and link it here:

----